Georgia PM Says Copycat Russian Law To Be Passed Amid Protests - UrduPoint

 The Georgian capital Tbilisi has been gripped by its largest street protests in years, ever since authorities in April revived plans that were shelved a year ago after a similar wave of rallies.

-Georgian students announced a strike on Monday and marched along Tbilisi's main Rustaveli Avenue to parliament later in the evening, many bearing EU and Georgian flags.
+Georgian students announced a strike on Monday and marched along Tbilisi's main Rustaveli Avenue to parliament, many bearing EU and Georgian flags.

+However the largely peaceful crowds began to disperse on Monday evening, with many promising to return on Tuesday for fresh demonstrations.

 Opponents say that passing the law would sabotage Georgia's hopes of joining the European Union, and accuse the ruling party of moving the Black Sea nation closer to Moscow.